fercopp/Pokedex/README.md

+# Prerequisites

+1. Node JS installed (This project was made with version 20.17)

+# How to run

+1. Navigate to the Pokedex folder
+2. Open the Terminal
+3. Type the command "Npm install" to install the dependencies
+4. Type "Npm run dev" to run the project in localhost

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.